-WOLVES: In addition to having a unique shedding period, some wolves will also have a significant change in coat color with each shed, many times called “phasing” as they tend to get lighter vs getting darker.
-While most wolves that phase are black animals, there are some grizzled and grey animals that can phase out as well, especially if they are mixed with a lighter subspecies like Arctic or Tundra.
-Some wolves also phase out faster than others.
-While it may take one wolf 12 years to phase completely to silver/white, another might phase out as fast as 6 years.
-Dogs can grey as they get older and some markings may fade, but not to the extent as seen in wolves.
+WOLVES: In addition to having a unique shedding period, some wolves will also undergo a process called phasing which causes a significant change in coat color with each shed.
+Phasing causes animals to become lighter over time.
+While most wolves that phase have black coats, there are some grizzled and gray animals that phase out as well, especially if they are mixed with a lighter subspecies like Arctic or tundra.
+Some wolves phase out faster than others.
+While it may take one wolf 12 years to phase completely to silver/white, another might phase out as fast as six years.
+Dogs can grey as they get older and some markings may fade, but not to the same extent as seen in wolves.

 Phasing as seen on an 87% F2 upper mid wolfdog cross from 10 months to 6 years of age